Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Through the research work of David Sabatini and others, we have a good understanding of how amino acids affect cancer.
 However, it is not as clear which vitamins and minerals are beneficial (particularly when it comes to supplements).

-Note: Before you go out and buy a big bag of supplements to optimise your cancer therapy, you should be aware that isolated micronutrients supplements can worsen your cancer risk by overdriving some functions in your body and creating imbalances.
-You should check with your medical team before relying on supplements for your micronutrient intake as they can impair the effectiveness of cancer treatment.
+Note: Before you go out and buy a big bag of supplements to optimise your cancer therapy, you should be aware that isolated micronutrient supplements can worsen your cancer risk by overdriving some functions in your body and creating imbalances.
+You should check with your medical team before relying on supplements for your micronutrient intake, as they can impair the effectiveness of cancer treatment.
 While there may be a role for supplements if you are unable to eat whole foods (e.g. if you are relying on a feeding tube to eat), supplements are no substitute for nutrient-dense whole foods.

 People who have cancer tend to have a poorer nutritional status than healthy people.
 A robust nutritional status is critical to our immune system and healing process.
 It appears that people recovering from cancer may need a lot more nutrients in their diet than the general population.